Questions relating to Physiotherapy

 Q.How much will my private health fund pay and how much will the gap fee be?

 This will depend on your fund and your type of cover.
-We are not able to swipe your card to find out what it will be prior to processing the claim.
 Please contact your fund to find out.

 Q.Can I pay using EFTPOS?